SDFIdk/malstroem/docs/cli.rst

 A stream ends:
  * when it first enters the next downstream bluespot.
- * when it flows together with another stream
+ * when it merges with another stream

-When two or more streams flow together a new node of type ``junction`` is inserted and a new stream is traced downstream from the node.
+When two or more streams merge a new node of type ``junction`` is inserted and a new stream is traced downstream from the node.

 Streams stop at the border of the bluespot because routing within the bluespot will otherwise happen on a synthetic